 The risk of hernia strangulation is low: approximately 1 in 100 hernias.
 Do not wait for these latter stages to develop before seeking a consultation on hernia repair.

-When a hernia becomes uncomfortable and the pain starts to interfere with daily activities (stage 2-3) it is the right time to have an operation to repair it.
+Our strong recommendation on how long you can wait to repair your hernia is when a hernia becomes uncomfortable and the pain starts to interfere with daily activities (stage 2-3) this is the right time to have an operation to repair it.